tyhopp/site-starter/README.md

 2. Run `cd site-starter` to navigate into the project repository.
 3. When inside the project directory, setup your local server.
 I think [MDN's suggested approach](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/set_up_a_local_testing_server) is the simplest.
 To do this:
 	- Run `python -V` to find out what Python version you have.
 If you don't have Python, [download it here](https://www.python.org/downloads/).
-	- If you have Python version 2+, run `python -m SimpleHTTPServer`.
+	- If you have Python version 2+, run `python2 -m SimpleHTTPServer`.
-	- If you have Python version 3+, run `python -m http.server`.
+	- If you have Python version 3+, run `python3 -m http.server`.
 4. Open your browser and type `localhost:8000` in your address bar.
 You should be live!

 ### Why?